 - (6) "DEPARTMENT" means the Colorado Department of Public Health and Environment. - (7) "DIVISION" means the Water Quality Control Division within the Colorado Department of Public Health and Environment. - (8) "DOMESTIC WASTEWATER TREATMENT FACILITY" means any facility or group of units used for the treatment of domestic wastewater or for the reduction and handling of solids and gases removed from such wastes, whether or not such facility or group of units is discharging into state waters.
-"Domestic wastewater treatment facility" specifically excludes on-site wastewater treatment systems. - (9) "INDUSTRIAL WASTEWATER TREATMENT FACILITY" means any facility or group of units used for the pretreatment, treatment, or handling of industrial waters, wastewater, reuse water, and wastes that are discharged into state waters.
-"Industrial wastewater treatment facility" includes facilities that clean up contaminated ground water or spills; except that such term does not include facilities designed to operate for less than one year or facilities with in-situ discharge. - (10) "OPERATOR" means any person who performs activities and/or tasks pertinent to the operation of a water or wastewater facility.
-An operator may or may not be certified. - (11) "OWNER" means (a) the supplier of water as defined in 5 CCR 1002-11; (b) the person or persons required to apply for a discharge permit in accordance with 5 CCR 1002-61; or (c) the person with legal responsibility for a wastewater collection system.
-For purposes of this definition, "person" means an individual, corporation, partnership, association, state or political subdivision thereof, federal agency, tribal agency, state agency, municipality, commission, or interstate body. - (12) "PLANT DESIGN FLOW" means the maximum flow rate (water) or the hydraulic capacity (wastewater) approved for a water or wastewater treatment facility by the Division. - (13) "TRAINING UNIT" means the credit given for an increment of training approved as applicable to the fulfillment of certificate renewal requirements.
+"Domestic wastewater treatment facility" specifically excludes on-site wastewater treatment systems. - (9) "GRAYWATER TREATMENT FACILITY" means a graywater treatment works as defined in the Graywater Control Regulation, 5 CCR 1002-86. - (10) "INDUSTRIAL WASTEWATER TREATMENT FACILITY" means any facility or group of units used for the pretreatment, treatment, or handling of industrial waters, wastewater, reuse water, and wastes that are discharged into state waters.
+"Industrial wastewater treatment facility" includes facilities that clean up contaminated ground water or spills; except that such term does not include facilities designed to operate for less than one year or facilities with in-situ discharge. - (11) "OPERATOR" means any person who performs activities and/or tasks pertinent to the operation of a water or wastewater facility.
+An operator may or may not be certified. - (12) "OWNER" means (a) the supplier of water as defined in 5 CCR 1002-11; (b) the person or persons required to apply for a discharge permit in accordance with 5 CCR 1002-61; or (c) the person with legal responsibility for a wastewater collection system or a graywater treatment facility.
+For purposes of this definition, "person" means an individual, corporation, partnership, association, state or political subdivision thereof, federal agency, tribal agency, state agency, municipality, commission, or interstate body. - (13) "PLANT DESIGN FLOW" means the maximum flow rate (water) or the hydraulic capacity (wastewater) approved for a water or wastewater treatment facility by the Division. - (14) "TRAINING UNIT" means the credit given for an increment of training approved as applicable to the fulfillment of certificate renewal requirements.
 Ten contact hours shall be required to equal one training unit.
-A "contact hour" means a classroom or supervised hour of attendance or hour of participation recognized by the Board as a training unit. - (14) "VALIDATED EXAMINATION" means an examination that is independently reviewed by subject matter experts to ensure that the examination is based on a job analysis and is related to the classification of the system or facility. - (15) "WASTEWATER COLLECTION SYSTEM" means a system of pipes, conduits, and associated appurtenances that transports domestic wastewater from the point of entry to a domestic wastewater treatment facility.
-The term does not include collection systems that are within the property of the owner of the facility. - (16) "WASTEWATER TREATMENT FACILITY" means either a domestic wastewater treatment facility or an industrial wastewater treatment facility. - (17) "WATER AND/OR WASTEWATER FACILITY" means a water treatment facility, domestic wastewater treatment facility, industrial wastewater treatment facility, water distribution system, or wastewater collection system. - (18) "WATER DISTRIBUTION SYSTEM" means any combination of pipes, tanks, pumps, or other facilities that delivers water from a source or treatment facility to a consumer.
+A "contact hour" means a classroom or supervised hour of attendance or hour of participation recognized by the Board as a training unit. - (15) "VALIDATED EXAMINATION" means an examination that is independently reviewed by subject matter experts to ensure that the examination is based on a job analysis and is related to the classification of the system or facility. - (16) "WASTEWATER COLLECTION SYSTEM" means a system of pipes, conduits, and associated appurtenances that transports domestic wastewater from the point of entry to a domestic wastewater treatment facility.
+The term does not include collection systems that are within the property of the owner of the facility. - (17) "WASTEWATER TREATMENT FACILITY" means either a domestic wastewater treatment facility or an industrial wastewater treatment facility. - (18) "WATER AND/OR WASTEWATER FACILITY" means a water treatment facility, domestic wastewater treatment facility, industrial wastewater treatment facility, water distribution system, or wastewater collection system.

-(19) "WATER TREATMENT FACILITY" means the facility or facilities within the water distribution system that can alter the physical, chemical, or bacteriological quality of the water.
+- (19) "WATER DISTRIBUTION SYSTEM" means any combination of pipes, tanks, pumps, or other facilities that delivers water from a source or treatment facility to a consumer. - (20) "WATER TREATMENT FACILITY" means the facility or facilities within the water distribution system that can alter the physical, chemical, or bacteriological quality of the water.